apache/maven-site/content/markdown/pom.md

 #### Repository

-Whereas the repositories element specifies in the POM the location and manner in which Maven may download remote artifacts for use by the current project, distributionManagement specifies where (and how) this project will get to a remote repository when it is deployed.
+Whereas the `<project><repositories><repository>` elements specify in the POM the location and manner in which Maven may download remote artifacts for use by the current project, `<project><distributionManagement><repository>` specifies where (and how) this project will get to a remote repository when it is deployed (aka. published to remote).

-The repository elements will be used for snapshot distribution if the snapshotRepository is not defined.
+The repository elements will be used for snapshot distribution if the snapshotRepository is not defined. <!-- I don't know what this sentence means -->

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0">